dizgraham/gowestyoungclyde/index.md

 ![image](https://user-images.githubusercontent.com/70125813/124856660-27aa5800-df68-11eb-9719-0cd3edaf1ed0.jpeg)
 ![image](https://user-images.githubusercontent.com/70125813/124856922-a0a9af80-df68-11eb-871a-09b2fd390cac.jpeg)

-- We drove all around the Black Hills, doused in thick veering of ponderosa pines and saw the stone profile of Crazy Horse, an ambitious project still under construction.
+- We drove all around the Black Hills, doused in a thick covering of ponderosa pines and saw the stone profile of Crazy Horse, an ambitious project still under construction.
 - ![image](https://user-images.githubusercontent.com/70125813/124857339-6096fc80-df69-11eb-9799-16056ce856d0.jpeg)

 - We ended our day in the town of Deadwood, SD.
 Deadwood has been placed on the national register of historic places, which is not surprising when you see all of the preserved buildings from the late 19th century and early 20th century and read about its Wild West history.
-We enjoyed a re-enactment of a shootout in the the street from the roof of the social club, overtop of saloon #10.
+We enjoyed a re-enactment of a shootout in the street from the rooftop of The Social Club, atop Saloon #10.
 ![image](https://user-images.githubusercontent.com/70125813/124856975-b61ed980-df68-11eb-92bc-801b98cedae4.jpeg)
 ![image](https://user-images.githubusercontent.com/70125813/124856989-bc14ba80-df68-11eb-942c-6b46601a2e00.jpeg)

 - The casino floor of our hotel was created through adaptive re-use of the Homestake Slime Plant which extracted gold from slime (a by-product of crushed ore that is suspended in water.)
-The gold came from the largest and deepest gold mine in North America in the town of Lead.
-The casino is built on seven-foot thick concrete poured in 1935 with rafters overhead of Douglas fir from the Pacific Northwest, fitted into mortise and tenon joints.
+The gold came from the adjacent town of Lead in which the largest and deepest gold mine in North America was dug.
+The casino rests upon the original concrete foundation poured in 1935 and contains rafters of Douglas Fir from the Pacific Northwest still held together with mortise and tenon joints.

 #### Miles Covered Today: 350